Ci Kaengan: Watershed

-Ci Kaengan has a total length of 55.5 km with a number of tributaries and watercourses through some districts of Garut Regency.
+Ci Kaengan has a total length of 55.5 km with several tributaries and watercourses through some districts of Garut Regency.

 Microhydroelectric Power Stations

-The flow that is seldom low during dry season makes the river useful to be developed into microhydroelectric renewable energy source, Two projects have been started by some companies: PT Petro Hidro Optima (PLTM Cikaengan 5,1 MW), and PT Cikaengan Tirta Energi (PLTM Cikaengan 2 dengan daya 7,2 MW).
+The flow that is seldom low during the dry season makes the river useful to develop into a micro-hydroelectric renewable energy source, Two projects have been started by some companies: PT Petro Hidro Optima (PLTM Cikaengan 5,1 MW), and PT Cikaengan Tirta Energi (PLTM Cikaengan 2 dengan daya 7,2 MW).

 Tourist attraction

-A part of the river is developed into “River Tubing Cikaengan” in the District of Banjarwangi, Garut Regency, since November 2016.
-The mid level difficulty of the river boarding class allows safe use for novices.
+A part of the river has been developed into “River Tubing Cikaengan” in the District of Banjarwangi, Garut Regency, since November 2016.
+The mid-level difficulty of the river boarding class allows safe use for novices.